PUCK: a mischievous fairy in English folklore.

-Staying true to ourselves, with so much outside stimulus, different avenues, and opportunities, things can get confusing!
-But looking back to why we started Puck, going back to our roots always brings us clarity.
+Staying true to ourselves.
+With so much outside stimuli, different avenues and opportunities, things can get confusing!
+But looking back to why we started Puck and going back to our roots always brings us clarity.

 Within the ethical fashion community, there's a big question that we ask which is 'Who made my clothes?'.
 In the scope of Puck Wanderlust, who made your jewellery?
 Can you tell us a bit about them?

 We work with brothers Ram and Sunil who run their family business in Jaipur, India - the jewellery and gemstone capital of the world.
 They have years of expertise working with gemstones and precious metals.